jobf/raylib-hx-experiments/first-steps/readme.md

 Currently the project consists of

- - a player object with simple velocity based movement
+ - a player object with simple velocity based movement (zero friction)
  - cursor key bindings to steer the player around
  - simple scene with a background
- - simple camera which centers on the player
+ - simple camera which centers on the player, and keeps within scene boundaries